 Luke wants us to grasp three powerful truths in this simple description.

 - God tapped into the long line of imagery that ties him and his work to shepherds.

 - Even though shepherds were not respected in Jesus' day, God announced the birth of his Son to them first — This announcement is part of Luke's emphasis on God's desire to reach all kinds of people across every stratum of life.

 - The Savior entered the world in humble circumstances, born to an ordinary and otherwise unnoticeable family.

 The grand and the forgotten, the glorious and the abandoned, those who have the promise and those who are hopeful are all combined into God's story of love, grace, and salvation.
 The needle that sews this tapestry of grace is God's love.
 His thread is the Holy Spirit.
 His good news is that Jesus, God's Son and our Savior, has arrived at a location we can all find, knocking on the door of our hearts.

 Holy and magnificent God, thank you for making yourself accessible and reachable in your Son.
-Most of all, thank you for taking away my greatest reason to be afraid by coming with your salvation for me in Jesus, in whose name I give you thanks.
+Thank you for coming to earth in human flesh as Jesus bringing your salvation for me and taking away my most significant reason to be afraid.
+In Jesus' name, I give you thanks.
 Amen.